WebbOfCode/TrafficWIz/docs/README.md

 Short troubleshooting checklist (if pages show “no data”) Is MySQL running?
 Can you connect using the creds in .env?
 Does traffic_incidents contain rows?
-Use the MySQL client or run the Python seeder.
+Use the MySQL client to check.
 Is the Flask backend running on the expected port (5000)?
 Check netstat -ano.
 Is the frontend pointing to the right backend? config.js and vite.config.js proxy should point to the backend port.